urbanizit/jscanner/README.md

 Required
 =========
-You need a database : Projet development use a postgeSQL 9 base.
+You need a database : Projet development use a postgeSQL 9 database.